Reduced symplectic homology and string topology: -essential Morse functions

-(ii) Plumbings of cotangent bundles of closed orientable manifolds (if the orientability assumption is removed they have $\Z/2$-essential skeleton).
+(ii) plumbings of cotangent bundles of closed orientable manifolds (without the orientability assumption they are $\Z/2$-essential);

-(iii) Milnor fibers of isolated singularities.
+(iii) Milnor fibers of isolated singularities;

-(iv) Subcritical Weinstein domains. \end{example}
+(iv) subcritical Weinstein domains. \end{example}

+{\bf Convention on coefficients. } Throughout this paper we use the principal ideal domain $R$ as the ring of coefficients.
+We will not specify it in the notation of homology or cohomology groups, unless we want to place special emphasis on it.
+For example $H_n(W)$ stands for $H_n(W;R)$.

-In the sequel we denote by $(MC_*,\p)$ the Morse chain complex and by $(MC^*,\delta)$ the Morse cochain complex (associated to a pair consisting of a Morse function and a Morse-Smale gradient-like vector field).
-The condition of being $R$-essential for a Morse function $K$ can be rephrased as an isomorphism
+Let us return to a general $2n$-dimensional compact manifold $W$ with boundary.
+In the sequel we denote by $(MC_*,\p)$ the Morse chain complex with coefficients in $R$ and by $(MC^*,\delta)$ the Morse cochain complex with coefficients in $R$ (associated to a pair consisting of a defining Morse function $K$ and a Morse-Smale gradient-like vector field).
+The condition of $K$ being $R$-essential can be rephrased as an isomorphism